 No I don’t.
 There are pros and cons for using insurance for counseling services and I am happy to discuss them with you during our consultation.

-Payment is accepted in the form of cash, check, and credit or debit card and is due at the time of service.
+Payment is accepted in the form of cash, credit or debit card, and most HSA cards and is due at the time of service.

 My practice thrives on referrals from clients.
 If you like the services you receive, please feel free to refer me to your friends and family.